-Dr. Roos has a strong background in international academic leadership, scholarship and entrepreneurship.
-He has worked in seven business schools and a non-profit organisation, in six countries.
+I have a strong background in international academic leadership, scholarship and entrepreneurship and have worked in seven business schools and a non-profit organisation in six countries.

-During 2012-2015 he was CEO, Dean and Professor of Jönköping International Business School (JIBS) in Sweden.
-He initiated and led JIBS’ transition from deficit, debt and leadership turbulence to institutional stability, no debt and healthy financial surplus and the first “double” EQUIS & AACSB international quality accreditation in Sweden (see December 2015 article JIBS Sets a Record for Sweden).
-Johan remains a professor of Business Administration, especially Strategy, as JIBS.
+2012-2015 I served as CEO, Dean and Professor of Jönköping International Business School (JIBS) in Sweden, probably the most innovative and dynamic school in the country.
+In collaboration with the board, I initiated and led JIBS’ transition from a sad situation of losses, debt and leadership turbulence to institutional stability, no debt and profits as well as the first “double” EQUIS & AACSB international quality accreditation in Sweden (see December 2015 article JIBS Sets a Record for Sweden).
+Formally, I remained a proud professor at JIBS until end 2018.

-Following a PhD in International Business from the Stockholm School of Economics (SSE), Prof Roos started his career as a postdoctoral researcher in multinational management at the Wharton School, University of Pennsylvania.
-Upon returning to Europe, he became a faculty member of the Norwegian Business School (BI) in Oslo and later, a professor at the International Institute for Management Development (IMD) in Lausanne.
-His research mainly focused on how to measure intellectual capital in companies (sample article).
+Following a PhD in International Business from the Stockholm School of Economics (SSE), I started my career as a postdoctoral researcher in multinational management at the Wharton School, University of Pennsylvania.
+Upon returning to Europe, I joined Norwegian Business School (BI) in Oslo and later, became a professor at the International Institute for Management Development (IMD) in Lausanne.